gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

 ```

 Before we begin querying Athena, `ODBC.jl` requires that we add the Athena driver we installed earlier by passing it the name and path to the driver.
 We also need to build the connection string which we will use to connect to Athena.
-Julia has native support for string interpolation allowing us to construct strings using any variable(s) which we may need without the need for concatenation.
+Julia has native support for string interpolation allowing us to construct strings using any variable(s) which we may need without the need for concatenation[[5]](#f5).
 The connection string is specific to the database you're using, so if you won't be connecting to Athena you'll have to look up the documentation for the driver you're using to construct the connection string required.

 ```julia
 # locate existing ODBC driver shared libraries or download new, then configure